Michael Emerson: Personal life

 Emerson married actress Carrie Preston in 1998 in her hometown of Macon, Georgia.
 They met while he was performing in a stage production of Hamlet in Alabama.
 It is his second marriage.
 The two later starred together in Straight-Jacket (2004).
 Preston portrayed Emily Linus (the mother of Emerson's character) on Lost in the flashback sequences of the episode "The Man Behind the Curtain".
 The two teamed up again, with Emerson portraying Preston's next-door neighbor, in the film Ready?
 OK!
 (2008).
-Preston also appeared in several episodes of Person of Interest as Grace Hendricks (the former fiancée of Emerson's character).
+Preston also appeared in several episodes of Person of Interest as Grace Hendricks, the former fiancée of Emerson's character.
+In 2024, Emerson appeared alongside Preston in Elsbeth where Preston stars in the title role.

 Emerson supports charities connected to the theater community, including the Actors Fund, Broadway Cares, and Off-Off Broadway, in addition to publicly supported radio stations and Habitat for Humanity.